How to Write and Publish Clinical Research

-Currently an otolaryngology (ENT) applicant, Eve has, in the past year, become an expert on writing, submitting, and publishing manuscripts.
+Currently a first year Otolaryngology resident at the University of Miami/Jackson Memorial Hospital, Eve became an expert on writing, submitting, and publishing manuscripts during her final years in medical school.
 Check out Eve’s blog post below to get valuable insights on how to kickstart your writing and see it through to publication.

 As medical students, we’re told that research is important and that publications are “good”, and even “necessary to match”, but we often aren’t given the tools we need to turn ideas into manuscripts.
 This is especially true given our rigorous schedules.